Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

-// Chapter 2: Packet Flow and the Chain Graph
+// Chapter 2: Control Flow and the CFG

 #import "../../theme.typ": *

 = Control Flow and Program Structure <ch-control-flow>

-In the previous chapter, we defined the syntax of our Toy Language (PFL) using an Abstract Syntax Tree (AST).
+In the previous chapter, we defined the syntax of our Toy Language (IMP) using an Abstract Syntax Tree (AST).
 While ASTs are excellent for representing the *structure* of the code (how it is written), they are often awkward for analyzing its *behavior* (how it executes).

 To analyze a program, we need to view it not as a hierarchy of rules, but as a network of possible execution paths.